 - Evidential thinking (being able to understand, infer from, cross reference, analyse, critically evaluate, and deploy the evidence historians use).

 - Change & continuity (identify and explain how and why change/continuity occurs over time).

 - Diversity (people in the past are not all the same),

 - Interpretation (identify, explain and analyse the reasons why historians’ views about things constantly change).

 - Significance (what do we think is historically important, how do we decide).

 - Ensure lessons cohere and build learning cumulatively by framing learning objectives as Enquiry Questions.
 Does your question:

 - Capture the interest and imagination of your pupils?

-- Place an aspect of historical thinking, a concept or process at the forefront of pupils’ minds?
+- Place an aspect of historical thinking, a concept or a process at the forefront of pupils’ minds.

-There is a huge and supportive community of history education professionals out there, be a part of developing your subject.
-Join in with the Historical Association, Schools History Project, become an examiner!
+There is a huge and supportive community of professionals teaching history out there, be a part of developing your subject.
+Join in with the Historical Association, Schools History Project, and become an examiner!

 Discover more of our top tips on our blog page!